An outstanding historic 14th century castle with panoramic views over the Lothians and the Forth Estuary

 A solid cast stone stairwell rises up to the first floor hallway which leads to the lift and also to the drawing room which features a great fireplace with a solid fuel stove and triple aspect views.
 Off the drawing room is an office which again has windows on three sides and also a solid fuel stove with a back boiler.
 There is a spectacular painted ceiling amongst wooden beams.
 A door from the office leads out to the second stone staircase.

 At the top of the 14th century old tower lies what the current owners use as their B&B holiday accommodation.
 A barrel vaulted bedroom has an en suite bathroom with a freestanding slipper bath situated on the third floor.
-Also on the third floor is the master bedroom with a bath, separate shower and wash hand basins and sitting room.
+Also on the third floor is the principal bedroom with a bath, separate shower and wash hand basins and sitting room.
 The steep spiral staircase leads up past a glass walkway over the old dungeon and up to a roof top walkway with panoramic views over the Firth of Forth.

 This staircase also leads to the Great Hall which is a classic feature of a castle of this age.
 This magnificent old room has an original stone built fireplace with a log burning stove.
 Beside the window there are stone window seats built into the thick castle walls.
 There is a painted ceiling and also on the ceiling there are some of the original corbels exposed from when the castle was destroyed by a fire before the Battle of Pinkie.
 In the corner of the room are what remains of the now inaccessible old staircase.
 Beside the tartan curtain is an original stone WC called the Laird's Lug.
 The staircase leads down to a library with fitted book cases and there is another stone fireplace with a multi fuel stove.